GabeScott/standard-works-vault/General Conference/1999 October - Do Not Delay.md

 That temptation to delay comes from our enemy, Lucifer.
 He knows that we can never be truly happy unless we have hope in this life and then realization, in the next, of eternal life.
 It is the greatest of all the gifts of God.
 It is to live in families forever with our Heavenly Father and with Jesus Christ and to have eternal increase.
 Satan wants us to be miserable as he is.
 And he knows that we can only have that true happiness if we are washed clean through faith in the Lord Jesus Christ, by deep and continuing repentance, and the making and keeping of sacred covenants offered only through God’s authorized servants.
 The scriptures confirm the hazard:

-“Wherefore, if ye have sought to do wickedly in the days of your probation, then ye are found unclean before the judgment-seat of God; and no unclean thing can dwell with God; wherefore, ye must be cast off forever” (1 Ne.
-10:21).
+“Wherefore, if ye have sought to do wickedly in the days of your probation, then ye are found unclean before the judgment-seat of God; and no unclean thing can dwell with God; wherefore, ye must be cast off forever” ([[1 Nephi 10.21|1 Ne.
+10:21]]).

 And so Satan tempts with procrastination throughout our days of probation.
 Any choice to delay repentance gives him the chance to steal happiness from one of the spirit children of our Heavenly Father.

 We have all been tempted with that delay.
-We know from our own experience that President Spencer W. Kimball was right when he wrote, “One of the most serious human defects in all ages is procrastination,” and then he defined it: “an unwillingness to accept personal responsibility now” (The Teachings of Spencer W. Kimball, ed.
-Edward L. Kimball [1982], 48; emphasis in original).
+We know from our own experience that President Spencer W. Kimball was right when he wrote, “One of the most serious human defects in all ages is procrastination,” and then he defined it: “an unwillingness to accept personal responsibilities *now*” (*The Teachings of Spencer W. Kimball,* ed.
+Edward L. Kimball \[1982\], 48; emphasis in original).
 And so Satan works on both our desire to think we have no cause to repent and our desire to push anything unpleasant into the future.
 He has tempted you and me, and those we love, with thoughts like this: “God is so loving; surely He won’t hold me personally responsible for mistakes which are simply the result of being human.”
 And then, if that fails, there is the thought that will almost surely come: “Well, I may be responsible to repent, but this is not a good time to start.
 If I wait, later will be better.”

 There are some truths which expose those lies intended to tempt us to procrastinate repentance.
 Let’s start with the deception, which is so attractive, that we have no need to repent.

 The truth is that we all need repentance.
 If we are capable of reason and past the age of eight, we all need the cleansing that comes through applying the full effects of the Atonement of Jesus Christ.
 When that is clear, we cannot be tricked into delay by the subtle question: “Have I crossed the line of serious sin, or can I put off even thinking about repentance?”
 The question that really matters is this: “How can I learn to sense even the beginning of sin and so repent early?”

 A second truth about our accountability is to know that we are not the helpless victims of our circumstances.
-The world tries to tell us that the opposite is true: imperfections in our parents or our faulty genetic inheritance are presented to us as absolving us of personal responsibility.
+The world tries to tell us that the opposite is true: imperfections in our parents or our faulty genetic inheritance is presented to us as absolving us of personal responsibility.
 But difficult as circumstances may be, they do not relieve us of accountability for our actions or our inactions.
 Nephi was right.
 God gives no commandments to the children of men save He prepares a way for them to obey.
 However difficult our circumstances, we can repent.

 Similarly, the world might be willing to excuse our bad behavior because those around us behave badly.
 It is not true that the behavior of others removes our responsibility for our own.
 God’s standards for our behavior are unchanged whether or not others choose to rise to them.